hashicorp/terraform-provider-aws/website/docs/r/lexv2models_bot_locale.html.markdown

 * `description` - Description of the bot locale.
 Use this to help identify the bot locale in lists.
 * `voice_settings` - Amazon Polly voice ID that Amazon Lex uses for voice interaction with the user.

+## Attribute Reference

+This resource exports the following attributes in addition to the arguments above:

+* `id` - Comma-delimited string joining locale ID, bot ID, and bot version.
+* `name` - Specified locale name.

 ## Timeouts

 [Configuration options](https://developer.hashicorp.com/terraform/language/resources/syntax#operation-timeouts):